CamiloMuMo/Bacterial-communities-of-Macrocystis-pyrifera/README.md

 # Spatio-temporal variability of the bacterial communities associated with the giant kelp (Macrocystis pyrifera) along the Strait of Magellan.
 R scripts for the analysis of the bacterial communities associated with the giant alga Macrocystis pyrifera in the Magellan Strait, Chile.
+In addition to the environmental table containing each sample’s identifier, sampling site, sample type, and collection date (Env(0)), all other metadata was generated using the DADA2 workflow and R code (M. pyrifera microbiota).